Katie Fry Hester: Maryland Senate

 Hester was sworn into the Maryland Senate on January 9, 2019.
 She is the first Democrat to represent District 9 in the Maryland Senate since Senator Charles Smelser in 1994.
+Hester has been as a member of the Education, Energy, and the Environment Committee and the Women Legislators of Maryland since 2019.
+She has also served on the Protocol Committee since 2020, and as the chair of the Senate Rules Committee since 2026.
+Since 2023, Hester has served as a deputy majority whip of the Maryland Senate.